China's antitrust regulator says Qualcomm case to be settled soon

 U.S. President Barack Obama pressed his Chinese counterpart Xi Jinping during talks in November on the use of Chinese antitrust policy to limit royalty fees for foreign companies.

-While Western business lobbies had criticised China’s use of its antitrust law earlier this year, the elevation of the controversy to the level of presidential talks indicated that it had become a centrepiece of commercial friction between the world’s two largest economies.
+While Western business lobbies had criticized China’s use of its antitrust law earlier this year, the elevation of the controversy to the level of presidential talks indicated that it had become a centerpiece of commercial friction between the world’s two largest economies.

 Chinese Premier Li Keqiang told Qualcomm Executive Chairman Paul Jacobs last month that opportunities in China remained far greater than the challenges, in a meeting on the sidelines of the World Internet Conference.